Xavier Villaurrutia: Biography

 Xavier Villaurrutia was born in Mexico City in 1903.
-He studied in the Escuela Nacional Preparatoria (National Preparatory School) and in the Escuela de Jurisprudencia (Jurisprudence School).
+He studied at the National Preparatory School and at the School of Jurisprudence.
 During that time, he felt a certain affinity to writing so he decided to dedicate his life to writing literature.

-In 1928, he joined the grupo de los Contemporáneos (Contemporaries).
+In 1928, he joined the modernist group Los Contemporáneos.
 In 1935, he received a scholarship from the Rockefeller Foundation to study theatre at Yale University.
-Returning to Mexico in 1937, he started working for the local newspaper, Letras de Mexico.
-Villaurrutia would later found the first experimental theater in Mexico.
+After returning to Mexico in 1937, he started working for a local newspaper, Letras de México.
+Villaurrutia later founded the first experimental theater in Mexico.

-Along with Salvador Novo, they founded the magazine Ulises in 1927, in which he published the novel Dama de corazones (Lady of hearts) in 1928.
+Along with Salvador Novo, he founded the magazine Ulises in 1927, in which he published the novel Dama de corazones (Lady of Hearts) in 1928.

+From 1937 to 1942, Villaurrutia worked as a film critic for the magazines Hoy and Así.
+His collected reviews were published in 1970.
+As a translator, he produced Spanish versions of works by André Gide, William Blake, Anton Chekov and others.

 Notable works

 Villaurrutia's notable works include his poetic writings, beginning with Reflejos in 1926 and Nocturnos in 1933.
 Villaurrutia's writing becomes darker in his later poetic works: Nostalgia de la muerte (literally meaning "Nostalgia of death") in 1938, and Décima muerte (literally "tenth death") in 1941.
 It is unclear if this change was due to the increased turmoil in Europe that would lead to World War II or simply due to Villaurrutia's increasing age.
-The preoccupation with death in Villaurrutia's work climaxed with his 1941 play, Invitación à la muerte, the title of which can be literally translated to "Invitation to the death" (see "References" below regarding Dr. Raymond Marion Watkins's book which chronicles a history and analysis of this play, which Watkins demonstrates was heavily influenced by Villaurrutia's integration of dramatic elements traceable to William Shakespeare's "Hamlet.")
+The preoccupation with death in Villaurrutia's work climaxed with his 1941 play, Invitación a la muerte, the title of which can be literally translated to "Invitation to the death" (see "References" below regarding Dr. Raymond Marion Watkins's book which chronicles a history and analysis of this play, which Watkins demonstrates was heavily influenced by Villaurrutia's integration of dramatic elements traceable to William Shakespeare's "Hamlet.")
 The final published work of Villaurrutia came posthumously in 1953 with the publication of Poesía y teatro completos, a collection of his works which included the short theatrical dramas, Autos profanos.
 The American writer Eliot Weinberger translated Nostalgia de la muerte to English.